 late 14c., compounen, "to put together, to mix, to combine; to join, couple together," from Old French compondre, componre "arrange, direct," and directly from Latin componere "to put together," from com "with, together" (see com-) + ponere "to place" (see position (n.)).
 The unetymological -d appeared 1500s in English by the same process that yielded expound, propound, etc. Intransitive sense is from 1727.
 Related: Compounded; compounding.

-1670s, via Dutch (kampoeng) or Portuguese, from Malay (Austronesian) kampong "village, group of buildings."
+"enclosed residence," 1670s, "the enclosure for a factory or settlement of Europeans in the East," via Dutch (kampoeng) or Portuguese, from Malay (Austronesian) kampong "village, group of buildings."
 Spelling influenced by compound (v.).
-Originally, "the enclosure for a factory or settlement of Europeans in the East," later used of South African diamond miners' camps (1893), then of large fenced-in spaces generally (1946).
+Later used of South African diamond miners' camps (1893), then of large fenced-in residences generally (1946).

 late 14c., originally compouned, "composed of two or more elements, mixed, blended," past participle of compounen (see compound (v.)).
 Of flowers from 1660s; compound eye is attested from 1836; compound sentence, one consisting of two or more full clauses, is from 1772.

 "a compound thing, something produced by the combination of two or more ingredients," mid-15c., from compound (adj.).